 The program is on the pages of the interest group DIY Hifi (IGDH eV) as Download available.

 Top left: 0-90 ° Horizontal, sum / branches and phase Top right: 0 ° and + -15 ° vertical, sum / branches and phase Middle bottom: Impedazgänge branches and total Bottom right: Voltage frequency response

 Quiz question: What's going on at 1kHz?
 Use the comment function :)

 We have a virtual crossover board on the screen, and see the effects of each component change on the amplitude frequency responses (horizontal and vertical), phase, impedance, and voltage response in real time.
 We can simultaneously Things that the on-foot developer thinks if any, only one after the other.

-There is usually "on foot". on Microphone, one Impedance measuring stripe and on Component that is changed.
+There is usually "on foot". on Microphone, a Impedance measuring stripe and on Component that is changed.
 Then you can a Zweig or the sums, or look at the impedance frequency response.
 Everything under one Corner.
 The effects of a component change can basically only one aspect to be viewed as.
 The effects on other aspects have to be "anticipated" ...

 If I change the slope of the tweeter in favor of a better phase angle, how does this affect the radiation behavior horizontally and - or vertically?

 Of course, even very good speakers can be created.
 Direct-HA is the last speaker I've ever designed ...
 The results are very good, but it took hours for things to go in minutes or seconds.
 Meanwhile, I find it very questionable if the last bit of detail can really be achieved in an on-foot development.